 You've probably already heard a ton about Wordpress plugins...who hasn't?!
 You may even already be using them to extend your store blog to a new website!
 Wordpress plugins set is limited only by your imagination – you may find almost any add-on you wish! +1 pros to WP!

 Magento 2 blog extension in its turn doesn’t have any plugins, but your store developers can always fix this... manually, of course. +1 cons to M2 blog extension!

 6. Customers registration differences

-The fight thickens!
-Let’s talk about your store and blog customers experience.
-All in all, it’s all about their experience and convenience!
+The race gets closer!
+Let’s talk about your store and blog's customer experience.
+At the end of the day, it’s all about their experience and convenience!

-If you choose Magento 2 blog extension, you’ve got it right!
-Since blog module builds in your store template, your customers can register just once and access both shop and blog accounts, using the same login and password.
+If you chosen the Magento 2 blog extension, you’ve made the right choice!
+Since blog module builds in your store template, your customers only needs to register just once to access both shop and blog accounts, using the same login and password.
 Let’s score pros #3 for blog extension!

 Wordpress is not so flexible as any Magento extension.
-And since it’s a standalone entity, as I’ve already mentioned above, your store customers should register and access their blog and shop accounts separately.
-So, it’s an absolute con of Wordpress blog solution!
+Since it’s a standalone entity, as we've seen above, your store customers should register and access their blog and shop accounts separately.
+It's safe to say this is an absolute con of Wordpress blog solution!

 3:3 Tied Score again!